Green Aare Walk

 Burgäschisee (Lake Burgäschi)

-Lake Burgäschi on the border to the canton of Solothurn is perfect for a family outing: it lies in an enchanted nature reserve and a leisurely hike around the water takes only about half an hour – theoretically.
+Lake Burgäschi on the border to the canton of Solothurn is perfect for a family outing: It lies in an enchanted nature reserve and a leisurely hike around the water takes only about half an hour – theoretically.
 It will probably be more as there is so much to discover along the way!
 Or why not rent a little rowboat and go for a spin on the lake?
 Fishing is allowed as well; licenses can be purchased at the Volg store in Aeschi.
 If you’re successful, you can prepare your catch (European perch, pike, whitefish) at the barbecuing pit.
-If the fish gods are not on your side, you can grab a snack at the lido's kiosk or the restaurant.
-Our tip: since the lake is so small, you can often go for a dip as early as May without getting cold!
+Our recommendation: Since the lake is so small, you can often go for a dip as early as May without getting cold!

 Expedition to the nature reserve

-You don’t have to go far to see a real castle: there’s an especially impressive one sitting on a sandstone cliff above the town of Laupen.
-When the weather is nice, visitors who take the short walk up to the medieval fortification dating back to the 12th century are rewarded with a beautiful view of the Alps – although children might be more interested in the prison tower with its "murderer boxes" (simple cells) next to the viewing platform.
-On the other side of the castle stands a very special apparatus, waiting to be admired: a giant medieval trebuchet (catapult) with which the town was bombarded non-stop for 11 days and nights in 1339.
-The castle grounds are always accessible, and on the first and third Sunday of each month from April to October, it is also possible to visit the inside of the castle.
+You don’t have to go far to see a real castle: There’s an especially impressive one sitting on a sandstone cliff above the town of Laupen.
+When the weather is nice, visitors who make the short ascent to the medieval fortification from the 12th century are rewarded a beautiful view of the Alps.
+On the other side of the castle, a special apparatus awaits: a medieval trebuchet (catapult) with which the town was bombarded non-stop for 11 days and nights in 1339.
+The castle is accessible at any time, and on the first and third Sunday of each month from April to October, it is also possible to go inside.

 Back to the Middle Ages